 We were struck by the fantastic Christmas decorations in the streets, shop windows and department stores, and the hustle and bustle of the crowds.
 At night, as soon as darkness fell (and that was very early, around 4.30 p.m.), the city resembled a fairyland – the lights were spectacular.

-That was our first impression of Vienna at Christmastime.
+That was our first impression of Christmas in Vienna.